brhyner/med-data-engineer-challenge/README.md

  - `case_closed`: Whether the case is closed or not
  - `case_closed_datetime`: The datetime the case was closed
  - `case_closed_reason`: The reason the case was closed
+ - `icpc_codes`: The ICPC codes associated with the case, whitespace separated
  - `updated_at`: The datetime the case was last updated